Personal Information Protection Policy

 Article 1 (Scope of these Terms and changes)

-These Terms shall apply to all matters between Fujiyama Resort Co., Ltd. (hereinafter referred to as “Fujiyama Resort”), which operates Snowtown Yeti, and the member of the e-mail magazine (hereinafter referred to as “the member”) that is offered via the official Yeti website, for the usage of the service (hereinafter referred to as “the service”) by the member.
+These Terms shall apply to all matters between Fujiyama Resort Co., Ltd. (hereinafter referred to as “Fujiyama Resort”), which operates FUJIYAMA SNOW RESORT YETI, and the member of the e-mail magazine (hereinafter referred to as “the member”) that is offered via the official YETI website, for the usage of the service (hereinafter referred to as “the service”) by the member.

 Fujiyama Resort shall be able to add provisions to or change these Terms without the agreement of the member.